kadamsan/nestjs-blue-sky-app/README.md

 ```bash
 http://localhost:3000/docs

 ```
+Look for blue sky section in swagger UI for API

 ## Project Documentation

 [Compodoc](https://compodoc.app/) is a documentation tool for Angular applications.
 Since Nest and Angular share similar project and code structures, Compodoc works with Nest applications as well.